 When dimeric proteins bind, one monomer binds a sequence in one strand and the other monomer binds to the opposite DNA strand in palindromic fashion; http://kc.njnu.edu.cn/

-factor may be controlled by synthesis of protein, covalent modification of
+controlled by synthesis of protein, covalent modification of protein, ligand

-protein, ligand binding, or binding of inhibitors that sequester the protein or
+binding, or binding of inhibitors that sequester the protein or affect its

 Multiple figure.Here is a list of cellular proteins, which bind to DNA in sequence specific manner and perform certain important functions listed against the proteins. http://flylib.com/books/en